 The song, “Bulls on Parade” is a political statement on the current situation that exists regarding the border between the US and Mexico and the number of lives that have been lost and families separated because of US immigration policies.
 The video you are about to see is of a free concert given by the band in appreciation for their fanbase helping to rig a UK Christmas BBC radio contest in their favour by voting, “Killing in the Name” the #1 Christmas song in the UK.
 This video shows the band and their fans at their finest.
 If you watch, please note the unique way Morello plays his guitar in order to mimic DJs scratching albums during a Hip Hop show.
 The crowd is insane in this video!
 As for the song, “Bulls on Parade” tends to be constructed more on a foundation of repeatable phrases and chants but, none the less, the message gets delivered in the most raucous way possible.
-So, if you have something you want to get off of your chest and don’t know quite how to go about it then, watch “Bulls on Parade”, sing, shout, jump around and I guarantee you that you will feel better for having done so.
+So, if you have something you want to get off of your chest and don’t know quite how to go about it, watch “Bulls on Parade”and I guarantee you that you will feel better.
 Enough talking.
 Here we go!
 “Bulls on Parade” by “Rage Against the Machine”.
 Enjoy!

-The link to the video for the song, “Bulls on Parade” by Rage Against the Machine, can be found here.
+The link to the video for the song, “Bulls on Parade” by Rage Against the Machine can be found here. ***The lyrics version can be found here.